Alabama in record 5th CFP title game vs 1st champ Ohio State

 DeVonta Smith caught three of fellow Heisman Trophy finalist Mac Jones’ four touchdown passes in Alabama’s win in the Rose Bowl played at the home of the NFL’s Dallas Cowboys.
 Smith caught seven passes for 130 yards, while Jones completed 25 of 30 passes for 297 yards.

+The Crimson Tide also have tailback Najee Harris, who had 125 yards rushing and a high-hurdle over a Notre Dame defender on an electric 53-yard run in the Sugar Bowl He didn't have a touchdown in that semifinal, but has 27 TDs (24 rushing, three receiving) this season.

-Justin Fields threw six touchdown passes in the Sugar Bowl as the Buckeyes avenged last season’s painful CFP loss to Clemson.
+Fields threw six touchdown passes in the Sugar Bowl matchup against Trevor Lawrence, the Heisman finalist quarterback for Clemson, as the Buckeyes avenged last season’s painful CFP loss to the Tigers.

+In his seven games, Fields has completed 73.4% of his passes (141 of 192) for 1,906 yards and 21 touchdowns.
+Chris Olave, who had two TDs in the Sugar Bowl, has 42 catches for 660 yards and seven TDs, and Garrett Wilson 41 catches for 683 yards and six TDs.

+Trey Sermon followed up his 331 yards rushing in the Big Ten title game with 193 yards against Clemson.
+He has three consecutive 100-yard games.

 Comments